American Thermos Bottle Company Laurel Hill Plant: Modern use and adaptation

-The plant was a set in the 1990 movie Everybody Wins, after which the property was partially redeveloped into condominiums.
+The Thermos plant was used as a set in the 1990 movie Everybody Wins, after which the property was partially redeveloped into condominiums.
 The project failed and resulted in the closure of the Brooklyn Savings Bank in 1990.
-The Thermos on Thames condominium assets were acquired by the Federal Deposit Insurance Corporation and was purchased by TOT Transfer for $420,000.
-An auction was held and around $1.2 million was made for the purchase of 25 condominiums, but 55 unsold units were transferred to Real Estate Seizure Sales and 30 acres to Thermos Norwich Developers LLC.
+The Federal Deposit Insurance Corporation purchased the Thermos on Thames condominium assets for $420,000.
+Approximately $1.2 million was raised by auction for the purchase of 25 condominiums, but 55 unsold units were transferred to Real Estate Seizure Sales and 30 acres to Thermos Norwich Developers LLC.
 The factory was also converted to loft-style apartments.

 In 1997, the Integrated Day Charter School renovated a 16,000 ft2 section of the factory for use as a school.
 This required the demolition of two buildings to serve as space for a playground and parking spaces.
-The total cost of the renovations were estimated at $750,000 and would be partly paid by the State of Connecticut.
-The renovations were expected to be completed by August 27, 1997, in time for the school's opening.
-Integrated Day Charter School has a maximum enrollment of 330 students across pre-kindergarten to eighth grade with a majority of children residing in the Norwich area and 15% in nearby towns.
-The charter school has an application wait list and holds a lottery for admittance of pre-kindergarten students.
+The total cost of the renovations was estimated at $750,000, partly paid by the State of Connecticut.
+Integrated Day Charter School has a maximum enrollment of 330 students from pre-kindergarten to eighth grade, with a majority of children residing in the Norwich area and 15-percent in nearby towns.
+The school has an application wait list and holds a lottery for admittance of pre-kindergarten students.

-Since the time of its NRHP nomination, the plant and the surrounding area have undergone numerous changes which have impacted and removed buildings.
-The construction of the Integrated Day Charter School removed the Research and Development and Storage Building 1.
-The "Colosseum" as it was termed, was an outdoor gym which retained sides of the former building.
-Completed in 2008, the two-story addition created an indoor gymnasium, kitchen, offices and a new lobby for the school at a cost of $2 million.
-The renovation of the large Manufacturing building included the installation of new windows and energy-efficient roofing along with the installation of modern mechanical, electrical and plumbing systems.
+The plant and the surrounding area have undergone numerous changes since its NHRP nomination which have affected or removed buildings.
+Research and Development and Storage Building 1 was removed.
+The "Colosseum" was an outdoor gym which retained sides of the former building.
+The two-story addition was completed in 2008 and created an indoor gymnasium, kitchen, offices, and a new lobby for the school at a cost of $2 million.
+The renovation of the large Manufacturing building included the installation of new windows and energy-efficient roofing. along with the installation of modern mechanical, electrical, and plumbing systems.

 Significance

-The American Thermos Bottle Company Laurel Hill Plant is historically significant as the primary factory for the production of Thermos bottles that would allow the company to dominate in the world market.
+The American Thermos Bottle Company Laurel Hill Plant is historically significant as the primary factory for the production of Thermos bottles that enabled the company to dominate in the world market.
 It is also historically significant as an example of the Norwich community coming together to attract the company and diversify the local industry.
 The plant was the primary factory where Thermos bottles were manufactured from raw materials between 1913 and 1984.
 The complex is architecturally significant as an example of late-19th century and early 20th century industrial mill design being adapted for new industry.
 The American Thermos Bottle Company Laurel Hill Plant was added to the National Register of Historic Places in 1989.